-Chadar Trek, otherwise known as Zanskar Gorge or The Frozen River, is the most thrilling hike in the Himalayas, and there is no other like it.
+Chadar Trek, known as Zanskar Gorge or The Frozen River, is the most thrilling hike in the Himalayas, and there is no other like it.
 Chadar means “white sheet,” hence the name.

 The Chadar Trek is one of India’s most unique and challenging treks.
 The multiday Chadar hike across the frozen Zanskar River in Ladakh occurs from late January to late February or sometime in March, depending on the weather.
 Walking on the thick glass of an icy river with great mountains on either side is a once-in-a-lifetime experience.

 Coming in at 11,150 feet, the Chadar Trek almost feels like an expedition to the North Pole.
-Temperatures drop to 30 degrees at night, all food and drink are transported in on sleds, and you have to find refuge in caves.
+Temperatures drop to 30 degrees at night, all food and drink are transported on sleds, and you must find refuge in caves.
 By all accounts, taking on The Chadar Trek is on many people’s bucket lists – especially thrill-seekers that enjoy challenging hikes.
 The area’s local people are known as Zanskari’s, whose main occupation is cattle-rearing and farming.

-The Chadar Trek is one of the unique treks in the world.
+The Chadar Trek is one of the most unique treks in the world.
 You are hiking the surface of a frozen river.
 Other hikes in India are through hills and mountains that pass through passes and caves, ancient forts, and valleys.
 This one meanders along the Zanskar route, where the ice is thick enough for you to walk on it.

 A Whole New World Visiting The Chadar Trek

 The Chadar Trek will force you out of your comfort zone.
 Far from civilization, you will be cold most of the time.
 Try butter tea (which not everyone likes), and be at the mercy of nature, but only for a few days.
 You will get a new understanding of life far away from the cities and be one with nature.

-You will learn a lot about Ladakhen and their challenges.
+You will learn a lot about Ladakhen and its challenges.
 It is a humbling experience, and you will develop a deeper appreciation for the comforts and privileges of your daily life.

 See Places You Have Never Seen Before During The Chadar Trek